 Things to do

-Play with the waves - maybe with a wooden boogie board.
+Play with the waves - maybe bring your own boogie board or borrow a wooden one from the local children.

 Go for a walk or run at the 1km long beach.